Clemson hosts Charleston Southern for season opener - WTOP News

 Clemson, South Carolina; Monday, 7 p.m.
 EST

-Clemson went 24-12 overall last season while going 12-4 at home.
-The Tigers averaged 4.6 steals, 3.8 blocks and 9.7 turnovers per game last season.
+Clemson went 12-4 at home last season while going 24-12 overall.
+The Tigers averaged 11.0 points off of turnovers, 10.1 second-chance points and 14.2 bench points last season.

-Charleston Southern went 3-12 on the road and 10-20 overall last season.
-The Buccaneers allowed opponents to score 73.7 points per game and shot 45.1% from the field last season.
+Charleston Southern finished 3-12 on the road and 10-20 overall a season ago.
+The Buccaneers averaged 9.4 points off of turnovers, 10.0 second-chance points and 1.4 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.